 If should come as no surprise that not all FastPass+ attractions are created equally.
 Some are really difficult to score, and others are seemingly always available (think of them as the “participant award” FastPass+).
 Let’s start with the difficult ones.

-As of Summer 2017, the second most coveted FastPass+ is for Avatar Flight of Passage, which is now open in Pandora – World of Avatar in Disney’s Animal Kingdom.
+Currently, the second most coveted FastPass+ is for Avatar Flight of Passage, which is now open in Pandora – World of Avatar in Disney’s Animal Kingdom.
 Along with Na’vi River Journey, these are the two new attractions in Walt Disney World’s new “Avatar Land.”
-Although these attractions have only been open for a short time, each has seen multi-hour wait times!
+Although these attractions have now been open for nearly a year (time flies!), they are still the biggest draws at Walt Disney World.

 Rivers of Light is the other new FastPass+ offering in Animal Kingdom, but since it’s a nighttime spectacular, we do not recommend booking a FastPass+ in advance for it.
 Since its initial popularity has died down, same-day FastPass+ are pretty easy to grab around midday for it.
 We’ll see if that remains true once Pandora opens, but for now, we’d recommend using those additional FastPass+ allocations for the Kilimanjaro Safaris and Expedition Everest.

 If you want Frozen Ever After, you’ll need to be up bright and early, because Frozen Ever After is still the most difficult FastPass+ to score in all of Walt Disney World, even nearly a year after its debut.
 Standby waits still regularly exceed 60 minutes, and can hit 90-120 minutes on busy days.

 A big part of this is because Frozen Ever After is a low-capacity boat ride and demand for it is astronomical since it’s a family-friendly attraction featuring a movie that is still really popular.
 This is all a recipe for wait times in the triple digits, you will need to be up bright and early at your 60 day window to book a Frozen Ever After FastPass+.